 - Due to its micro-allocation and lack of retail distribution, the wine trades via secondary networks at consistent premiums.

-Though less liquid than Screaming Eagle or Harlan, the wine’s price resilience and prestige among elite circles have positioned it as a high-yield, low-volume investment.
+Less liquid than Screaming Eagle or Harlan, yes.
+But the wine’s price resilience and prestige among elite circles have positioned it as a high-yield, low-volume investment with a very different risk profile.

-The outlook for ‘Premonition’ in 2025 remains positive, driven by ultra-limited availability and increasing demand from collectors seeking exclusivity beyond mainstream cult labels.
-Additional growth factors include:
+The outlook for ‘Premonition’ heading into 2026 stays positive, driven by ultra-limited availability and increasing demand from collectors seeking exclusivity beyond mainstream cult labels.
+Growing interest from private buyers in the Middle East and Southeast Asia is tightening supply even further.

 - Increased brand mystique due to limited marketing and zero critic engagement